NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Introduction

-Here we use publicly available images and data from literature to measure shell positions, construct the gravitational potential and infer the merger time.
-It would be hard to measure the star-formation history of the secondary galaxy, since the galaxy is now dissolved and overlaid on the body of a more massive galaxy.
-The merger time can serve as an estimate of the time when the star formation probably stopped due to the disintegration of the accreted galaxy.
+Here, we use publicly available images and data from the literature to measure shell positions, construct the gravitational potential, and infer the shell-system age.
+It would be hard to measure the star formation history of the secondary galaxy since the galaxy is now dissolved and overlaid on the body of a more massive galaxy.
+The shell-system age can serve as an estimation of the time when the star formation in the secondary galaxy probably stopped as a result of the disintegration of the accreted galaxy.
 Our estimate can provide constraints on the models of the evolution of the binary neutron star.